 According to World Rowing, rib injuries have increased significantly since the 90s.
-Boat technology has moved away from more springy wooden shells and oars to stiffer composite material and shorter oars which contribute to heavier loads and more strain on the body.
+Boat technology has moved away from more springy wooden shells and oars to stiffer composite material which makes the impact of the catch more jarring for the body.

-The erg also plays a role in the rib drama.
+The rise of the erg also plays a role in the rib drama.
 Since stationary rowing is now an inescapable part of training, rowers have to spend more time pushing against a machine that doesn’t move.
-Put a modern training plans with higher volumes that put more strain on bodies and leave less time for recovery.
+Modern training plans, with higher volumes, put more strain on bodies and leave less time for recovery.
 Fatigued bodies try to find a way to use muscles that are less tired, but aren’t strong enough to take over for the normal systems.
 These little muscles are the ones that cause problems.

-Rib injuries can also come from an increase in training volume, switching sides, switching from sculling to sweep or doing long hard pieces at low rates.
+Rib problems can be triggered by a sudden increase in training volume, switching sides, switching from sculling to sweep or doing long hard pieces at low rates.

-I know you’re dying to know exactly what’s happening in the body when this happens, so with no further ado, here’s my quick-and-dirty, biomechanical summary of what’s up, according to StrengthcoachWill who wrote this article for Row Perfect last January.
+Here’s a quick-and-dirty, simple, biomechanical summary of what’s up, according to StrengthcoachWill who wrote this article for Row Perfect last January.

-To the left is the serratus Anterior muscle.
+To the left is the Serratus Anterior muscle (SA).
 It surrounds the ribs and moves the arm forward.
-At the front end of the rowing stroke, the SA flexes and picks up the load of the boat.
+At the catch, the SA flexes and picks up the load of the boat.
 As the rower continues throughout the drive, the SA stays flexed and releases at the finish when the oar leaves the water.
-It’s work isn’t over though: On the recovery the SA has to contract as the arms move away from the body.
+It’s work isn’t over though: On the recovery the SA has to contract again to move the arms away from the body.
 The entire time the rowing motion is happening, the SA is cycling through a contraction pattern.
 It works tirelessly and because it’s in a weird spot, it’s often forgotten about when stretching.
-One of the reasons that rowers have characteristically hunched shoulders is because of tight SA muscles.
+One of the reasons that rowers often have hunched shoulders is because of tight SA muscles.

 At the end of the day, the best way to prevent rib injuries is through stretches and strengthening exercises.
 This article from Princeton University does a really good job of summarizing preventative measures.
-I was happy to see that most of these exercises are included in our team’s regime—so thank you coaches.

 I rowed about 80k past normal soreness, which was stupid.
 I stopped when it felt like my bone was separating from the muscles in my side.